 let integerGoldenRatio = Int(goldenRatio) // integerGoldenRatio is equal to 1 and is inferred to be of type Int

 One thing to point out at this point is are the rules for converting numeric literals.
 When we include numeric literals in our code they aren’t actually typed until they are evaluated by the compiler.
 This means that any literal values you write in your code don’t have to be converted before they can be combined.
 For example, if we revisited our golden ratio example notice how in this example, we don’t need to convert the integer literal

 let otherGoldenRatio = 1 + fractionalRatio

 So that about wraps it up for the numeric data types in Swift.
-As ever, if I’ve missed anything or you have an questions, please leave them in the comments below.
-Also, if you’ve liked what you’ve read and want more drop your email in the form below.
+As ever, if I’ve missed anything or you have an questions, get in touch.